franco-diaz-licham/EarlyLearner/README.md

 EarlyLearner is a full-stack early childhood learning record and school-readiness application.
 It helps carers manage households and children, capture daily learning moments, attach evidence, and track school-readiness outcomes.

-The project is built as a technical showcase for a production-style modular monolith: a .NET API with Clean Architecture boundaries, EF Core persistence, Azure-native messaging, Docker-based local infrastructure, and a modern React frontend.
+The project is built as a technical showcase for event-driven and microservice based system: a .NET API, a background worker, Azure-native, and a modern React frontend.

 ---